veracruz-project/icecap/README.md

 seL4 has the notion of a `KernelPlatform` (e.g. `bcm2711` for the Raspberry Pi 4).
 Our platforms may eventually become more specific than those named by seL4.

-- `virt`: A minimal, made-up platform emulated by QEMU with `qemu-system-aarch64 -M virt`
+- `virt`: A minimal, made-up platform emulated by QEMU with `qemu-system-aarch64 -machine virt`

 - `rpi4`: Raspberry Pi 4 Model B (with at least 4GiB of RAM)